cleanbill/psort/README.md

 But this doesn't help keep getting `linking with 'cc' failed: exit status: 1` problems with a `collect2: error: ld returned 1 exit status` ending.
 So it looks like I have the wrong tool chain?
 So do I need to just get a docker image to do the compiling for a Pi...
 More complex than I would like.

+Ok...
+I looked docker builds and https://kerkour.com/rust-reproducible-cross-compilation-with-docker and I was working through it and then I saw the marvelous cross...

+> cargo install -f cross
+>
+> cross build --target aarch64-unknown-linux-gnu